vonbecmann/earley-parser/repository/EarleyParser-Core.package/JEPackedNode.class/README.md

 a packed node.
 model -
-	an item or
+	an item or  syntax node
-	a pair(syntax node . character)
 	- syntax node is a terminal
+label -
+	a character or rule
-		- character is the character of the input that matches mentioned terminal. families - a set of families. a family is unique, it cannot be duplicated.
+	- character is the character of the input that matches  mentioned terminal.

+families - a set of families. a family is unique, it cannot be duplicated.